 Another business in town is ‘Reborn In A Barn’.
-It only opens for 3 days a month between May and November and sells 2nd hand goods and antiques, up-cycled items and products made from scratch. there’s even a private workshop on-site, hidden at the back!
-I was given access to the barns during my visit and I couldn’t believe how much stuff there was on display!
+It only opens for 3 days a month between May and November.
+It sells 2nd hand goods and antiques, up-cycled items and products made from scratch.
+There’s even a private workshop on-site, hidden at the back!
+I was given access to the barns during my visit.
+I couldn’t believe how much stuff there was on display!
 The barn is huge and dates back to 1949.
-Judy purchased the barn back in 2009 and it took 5 years of love to restore it and turn it into what you can see and experience today!
+Judy purchased the barn back in 2009.
+It took 5 years of love to restore it and turn it into what you can see and experience today!

-Enchanted Acres pumpkin patch is open during September and October, offering various events for both adults and children as well as all the usual pumpkin patch ‘attractions’!
+Enchanted Acres pumpkin patch is open during September and October.
+It offers various events for both adults and children as well as all the usual pumpkin patch ‘attractions’!
 Some of my highlights from 2018 include: the homemade jellies (which I ate with my British scone mix!) and goat yoga.
 The goat yoga session I attended pulled in a huge crowd of adults!
 I also really loved the idea of the ‘toast your own s’mores’ fire-pit/swinging bench area!

 Related reading: Pumpkin Patches in Iowa (North East)

 The Sheffield ‘Path of Progress’ is a walking/cycling trail that’s just over 3.5 miles long.
-Part of it is paved and the rest is gravel and it runs along what used to be an old train line between Sheffield and Chapin.
+Part of it is paved and the rest is gravel.
+It runs along what used to be an old train line between Sheffield and Chapin.
 There are benches along the first part of the route and a nice bridge over the Bailey Creek river (which was built and donated by Sukup).
 The route goes past lots of corn fields, a couple of ponds and a brickyard.

 Of course, tourists have to eat!
 There aren’t many places to choose from in Sheffield but all the places I went served up great food!
-I had both lunch and breakfast at ‘Block 10 at 1921 City Hall’ which doubles up as a coffee shop and a bakery too!
-I recommend having the french toast for breakfast and I’m craving their flavoured cappuccinos!
+I had both lunch and breakfast at ‘Block 10 at 1921 City Hall’.
+It doubles up as a coffee shop and a bakery too!
+The french toast for breakfast was lovely and I’m craving their flavoured cappuccinos!
 I chose coconut syrup in mine and now regular coffee is just plain boring!